-8 Traditional Zinacantec route descriptions concentrate on reciting named spots along the route, an indirect way of describing the amount of time required to walk from one place to another by associating specific times - the moment of dawn, or of taking a meal - with named locales. or re-center the projected distant place in the orientation of present local space.
+Fig 17.
+An alternate gesture from camera #2.

+5. Route descriptions: Playas de Catazajá

+Now consider how M's gestures are oriented when he describes distant places along the route to Cancún.
+To anticipate, the evidence from these route descriptions, separated by a decade, suggests that M maintains a representation of the route sufficient to fuel an "absolute" or globally-based frame of reference which he transposes, point-bypoint, as he projects himself from where he actually is to an imagined point along the route.
+What remains constant in these projections is the set of absolute cardinal directions, which, as it were, anchor the projected distant place in the orientation of present local space.
 I shall consider three salient moments along M's narrated route to show how this works.
-(The reader may wish to consult again Map 3.)
+(The reader may wish to consult again Map 6.)
 The first is the intersection of major highways that M describes to the north of Palenque, near a town called Playas de Catazajá.
-Details of the intersection can be seen in Map 5.
+Details of the intersection can be seen in Map 8.

-Map 5.
+Map 8.
 Intersection near Playas de Catazajá.